AntanasMurelis/EpiStats/README.md

 * **filtered**: (Optional) View filtered cell meshes only.

+## Plotting

+The `generate_plots` function in the main script can generate plots for the cell statistics.
+It supports 'violin' plots, 'box' plots, and 'histogram'.
+The plots can be saved in a specified output folder or displayed without saving.

 ## Note
 - When tested against the cubic test geometry, the measurement of the area introduces a ~5% error from the  real area.